lexyblazy/flutterwave-dev-challenge/README.md

 The server side of the project is in `functions/` folder.

-The server is hosted here: https://us-central1-flutterwave-challenge-b2f12.cloudfunctions.net/api
+The server is deployed here: https://us-central1-flutterwave-challenge-b2f12.cloudfunctions.net/api

 The server is setup with firebase so to run it locally you have to get your `serviceAccount.json` from your firebase dashboard and add it to the
 `functions/src` folder,